|

-Drive in flu shot clinics are set for Friday, October 13 and Friday November 3.
+FLU SHOT CLINICS Flu shot clinics are set for Thursday, October 3, and Friday, November 1,2024.
 You do need an appointment for each person.
 Please call to schedule.
-We will be recommending updated Covid boosters this fall when they come out, but we do not have any information about that just yet!
+We will be recommending updated Covid boosters this fall and are hoping to have them on hand at the time of the flu clinics so you can get both if you want them!

 STAFFING UPDATES